 The Company has taken Project Office Premises on Cancellable Operating Lease where the Lease agreements are renewed on expiry.
-The Lease rentals recognised in the Statement of Profit and Loss / Capital Work in Progress is amounting to Rs.
-11.01 Lakh (March 31, 2017 Rs.
-10.79 Lakh).
+The Lease rentals recognised in the Statement of Profit and Loss is amounting to Rs.
+0.76 Lakh (March 31, 2018 Rs.
+11.01 Lakh).